ibexa/documentation-developer/docs/api/public_php_api.md

 ## Getting started with the Public API

-In this chapter, we will see two ways of customizing eZ Platform: command line scripts (for import scripts, for instance), and custom controllers.
+In this chapter, you will see two ways of customizing eZ Platform: command line scripts (for import scripts, for instance), and custom controllers.

 ### Symfony bundle

 In order to test and use Public API code, you will need to build a custom bundle.
 Bundles are Symfony's extensions, and are therefore also used to extend eZ Platform.
-Symfony 2 provides code generation tools that will let you create your own bundle and get started in a few minutes.
+Symfony provides code generation tools that will let you create your own bundle and get started in a few minutes.

 In this chapter, we will show how to create a custom bundle, and implement both a command line script and a custom route with its own controller action and view.
 All shell commands assume that you use some Linux shell, but those commands would of course also work on Windows systems.